Data-Efficient Classification of Radio Galaxies: Discussion

-Few shot learning methods are being developed specifically to make the models efficient in terms of data usage while providing similar results to experiments with larger datasets.
-In our case, Siamese networks did not perform well but the results are promising.
-With new techniques being developed in the domain of FSL, better performance can be expected.
+The classification of radio galaxies is an important problem and several machine learning based techniques have been developed in recent years.
+However, in each case, the procedure for sample selection, the number of desired output classes and the type and configuration of machine learning architecture used are different.
+Thus a one-to-one comparison among these works is not possible.
+Our classification task closely resembles the work by \citet{wathela18} (the same 4 classes - FRI, FRII, Bent, Compact - are used for classification) in which the authors achieved an overall accuracy above 94\% while using more than 21000 samples with 400 epochs for training and 12,325,792 total learnable parameters.
+In this work, we obtain nearly the same performance with just over 2708 samples in total and 10 epochs for training with 2,493,348 learnable parameters.
+Performance of other classifiers is summarized in \ref{table:rg_classifiers}.

-Our experiments are driven by the idea to get the best possible performance with as little data as possible.
-The classifier presented here does not outperform all the previous attempts but we obtain comparable performance with limited data.
-Convolutional Neural Networks have traditionally worked well with large amounts of data but the recent developments in the training methods have helped to get significant outcome even with fewer samples in the dataset.
+Our experiments are motivated by the idea to get the best possible performance with as little data as possible.
+The classifier presented here does not outperform all the previous attempts but we do obtain comparable performance with limited data.
+Convolutional Neural Networks have traditionally worked well with large amounts of data but the recent developments in the training methods have helped to get excellent outcomes even with fewer samples in the dataset.

+We perform upsampling as the only form of data augmentation in our experiments.
+This provides additional samples during training and helps to handle the class imbalance issue.
+The improvement in the performance of version 2 experiments from version 1 is likely due to both these factors - availability of a larger sample as well as a balanced set.
+We do not increase the data sample size beyond balancing the classes, mainly to keep a small data sample.

 The concatenation technique for feature maps in DenseNet helps to capture diverse characteristics rapidly and thus the architecture works well with less amount of data.
 This has been the primary motivation to utilize DenseNet in our experiments.